Tracy Ryan (actress)

-Tracy Ryan (born February 8, 1971) is a Canadian film, television, and stage actress, best known to television audiences for her roles as Calla McDeere in Family Passions, Nancy Drew in the 1995 television series adaptation and Helen McKay in Young Drunk Punk.
-She was also the English voice actress of Roll Caskett in the Mega Man Legends series.
+Tracy Ryan (born February 8, 1971) is a Canadian actress.
+She is best known to television audiences for her roles as Calla McDeere in Family Passions, Nancy Drew in the 1995 television series adaptation and Helen McKay in Young Drunk Punk.
+She also voiced Duck in Little Bear and was the English voice actress of Roll Caskett in the Mega Man Legends series.

 She graduated from Cameron Heights in Kitchener, Ontario, Canada.
 She attended the University of Toronto and graduated with a Bachelor of Arts Degree combined major in Drama and Irish Studies in 1992.

 She has been married to actor and comedian Bruce McCulloch of The Kids in the Hall since 2003, and they have two children together.